DeNNiiInc/Connect-5/DEPLOYMENT.md

 The script will:
 1. ✅ Prompt for project directory (or use current)
-2. ✅ Request Supabase credentials
+2. ✅ Request PostgreSQL credentials
 3. ✅ Create `db.config.js`
 4. ✅ Install dependencies
 5. ✅ Detect and configure web server (Nginx/Apache)